ucsd-cse130/02-random-art/README.md

 # Assignment 2: Random Art (160 points)

-## Due by Wednesday, 10/30 23:59:59

-Get the assignment from [this link](https://classroom.github.com/a/a4MR1mre). *DO NOT CLONE* this repository directly!

 ## Overview

 The objective of this assignment is for you to have fun learning